composer/composer/doc/05-repositories.md

 of all VCS packages, periodically re-crawls them, and exposes them as a composer repository.

-To put set your own copy, simply follow the instructions from the [packagist github repository](https://github.com/composer/packagist).
+To set your own copy, simply follow the instructions from the [packagist github repository](https://github.com/composer/packagist).

 ### Satis